 Your credit score matters because it may determine what type of credit card you can apply for.
 Providers will typically specify what type of credit score they are likely to accept, and if you have a good or excellent score, you stand more of a chance of getting the card you want.

 Your credit report is made up of things such as how many credit accounts you have open, your current level of debt, whether you have ever missed any repayments and whether or not you are on the electoral roll.

-If you are concerned about your credit score, there are ways to improve it.
+Luckily, there are ways to improve your credit score.
 Alternatively, there are credit cards available for those with bad credit, but, as we have already mentioned, they tend to have higher interest rates and don’t include a lot of the introductory offers.